 As of September 1, 2020, the maximum pod size for each room will consist of the regular licensed number as per the CCEYA (Childcare & Early Years Act) (ie., licensed age groups prior to C-19).
 We will maintain ratios as set out under the CCEYA.
 However none of our classrooms exceed 18 children which is well below industry average.

 Do the pods interact with other pods?

-Each pod endeavors to stay together throughout the day and not mix with other pods.
+Each pod endeavours to stay together throughout the day and not mix with other pods.
 Pods will have designated playspaces, stairwells in the centre to minimize the use of public spaces.
 We also designate areas in the outdoor playground for each pod.

 Do you limit the amount of time children spend outdoors?